10-Q 1 agl-20230930.htm 10-Q agl-20230930

 Medical Services Revenue

 Our medical services revenue consists of capitation revenue under contracts with various payors.
 Under the typical capitation arrangement, we are entitled to per member per month ("PMPM") fees to provide a defined range of healthcare services for MA health plan members through our contracted physician partners and affiliated PCPs.
-Such fees are typically based on a defined percentage of corresponding premium that payors receive from CMS.
+Such fees are typically based on a defined percentage of corresponding premium that payors receive from the Centers for Medicare & Medicaid Services' (“CMS”).
 We recognize capitation revenue over the period eligible members are entitled to receive healthcare services.

 Gross Profit